cdhunt/automatedops/content/blog/2017-02-17-make-everyday-unique-with-name-it.md

 ![GoodDay StupidCoat](/img/gooddaystupidcoat.png)

+The code for my Prompt function is up on [GitHub](https://github.com/cdhunt/Profile/blob/master/ScriptsToProcess/Prompt.ps1).

 # Works for other names as well

 This works really well for naming things when you don't really care what the name is, but want it easy to read and say.